+'''

 config system ha

-set uninterruptable-upgrade enable
+set uninterruptible-upgrade enable

 end

+'''

-Enabling uninterruptable-upgrade allows you to upgrade the firmware of an operating FortGate-7000 HA configuration with only minimal traffic interruption.
-During the upgrade, the backup FortiGate-7000 upgrades first.
-Then a failover occurs and the newly upgraded FortiGate-7000 becomes the primary FortiGate-7000 and the firmware of the new backup FortiGate-7000 upgrades.
+Enabling uninterruptible-upgrade allows you to upgrade the firmware of an operating FortGate-7000 HA configuration with only minimal traffic interruption.
+During the upgrade, the secondary FortiGate-7000 upgrades first.
+Then a failover occurs and the newly upgraded FortiGate-7000 becomes the primary FortiGate-7000 and the firmware of the new secondary FortiGate-7000 upgrades.

 All of the FIMs and FPMs in your FortiGate-7000 system run the same firmware image.
+You upgrade the firmware from the primary FIM GUI or CLI just as you would any FortiGate product.

+You can perform a graceful firmware upgrade of a FortiGate-7000 FGCP HA cluster by enabling uninterruptible-upgrade and session-pickup.
+A graceful firmware upgrade only causes minimal traffic interruption.
+For more information about graceful HA upgrades, see HA cluster firmware upgrades.

-You upgrade the firmware using the primary FIM GUI or CLI just as you would any FortiGate product.
-During the upgrade process, the firmware running on all of the FIMs and FPMs upgrades in one step.
-Firmware upgrades should be done during a quiet time because traffic will be briefly interrupted by the upgrade process.
-The entire firmware upgrade takes a few minutes. depending on the number of FIMs and FPMs in your FortiGate-7000 system.
-Some firmware upgrades may take longer depending on other factors, such as the size of the configuration and whether a DP processor firmware upgrade is included.
+Upgrading the firmware of a standalone FortiGate-7000, or FortiGate-7000 HA cluster with uninterrupable-upgrade disabled interrupts traffic because the firmware running on the FIMs and FPMs upgrades in one step.
+These firmware upgrades should be done during a quiet time because traffic will be interrupted during the upgrade process.

+A firmware upgrade takes a few minutes, depending on the number of FIMs and FPMs in your FortiGate-7000 system.
+Some firmware upgrades may take longer depending on factors such as the size of the configuration and whether an upgrade of the DP2 processor is included.